WSPY-FM

 WSPY-FM (107.1 FM) is a radio station broadcasting an adult contemporary/full service format.
 Licensed to Plano, Illinois, United States, it serves the Fox Valley and Chicago's far west suburbs.
-The call letters stand for S=Sandwich, P=Plano,Y=Yorkville- the three towns in the station's original listening area.

 WSPY-FM 107.1 was founded by Larry and Pam Nelson.
 The first air date for WSPY-FM was on January 19, 1974, and has never been off the air.
 WSPY-FM covers high school sports, local news and events for the Fox Valley.